Collapse of the Canadian Women's Hockey League: Collapse

 In July 2018, CWHL commissioner Brenda Andress announced she would be stepping down and Jayna Hefford was named interim commissioner.
 That summer, the league's two Chinese teams were merged to form the Shenzhen KRS Vanke Rays.
 The league also underwent a restructuring, eliminating its board of governors and introducing an 11 member board of directors with more clearly defined legal responsibilities.
 The restructuring raised concerns, with some expressing unease about the fact that seven of the eleven members were entirely new to the league's governance.
 After the restructuring, the league's single largest sponsor, Graeme Roustan of Roustan Capital, announced that he was withdrawing his sponsorship from the league, citing a lack of transparency and a lack of faith in the league's leadership.

-Despite the initial turmoil, the 2018–19 season appeared to be a success for the league and for women's hockey.
+Despite the initial turmoil, the 2018–19 season appeared to be a success for both the league and women's hockey.
 Brianna Decker, along with NWHLer Kendall Coyne Schofield, made history as the first women to compete in the National Hockey League All-Star Game.
 Teams met their league-mandated $65,000 fundraising goals with success, with some teams managing to meet the goal through ticket sales alone.
 The 2019 Clarkson Cup final, won by the Calgary Inferno, drew a TV audience of 175,000.

 The day before the final, the league held a meeting with its general manager to debrief the season and discuss plans for improving the next season.
 Chelsea Purcell, the Markham Thunder general manager, was due to leave the team and her full-time job outside of hockey to become the league's full-time head of strategic partnerships.